New Family Orientation

 Our high school was founded more than 26 years ago, and our robust and dynamic curriculum has been taught throughout the world for more than 100 years.
 But today, students find that it’s our hands-on approach to education paired with a diverse and inclusive environment that best prepares them for the world beyond our doors.
 In fact, when students graduate from DWS, they possess the motivation and the confidence to do the work the world so desperately needs.

-Watch the video below to get a feel for our high school curriculum, culture, and community.
+Watch the instagram reel below to get a feel for what our high school students value about their Waldorf high school education.

 Hear from High School Faculty